 Sunrise sessions go with coffee like long hikes go with cold beers; it’s a winning formula.
-Explorer Lachy Firmstone, along with other members of the Explorer crew have put together this list of the best coffee shops for a sunrise mission in NSW to help you find the perfect brew to match your view.
+So the Explorers within our community have put together this list of the best coffee shops for a sunrise mission in NSW to help you find the perfect brew to match your view.

 If you’re anything like me, you’re not going to sacrifice one of your two precious sleep-ins a week, to crawl out of bed and into nature in the name of exploration and not grab some hot bean water on the way.

-So what we’ve done is we’ve put the best-looking Explorer’s heads together, and come up with a red-eye lover’s list of the best coffee and breaky spots within driving distance of some of the more popular sunrise spots in NSW.
-Don’t forget your KeepCup!
+So we’ve put the best-looking Explorer’s heads together, and come up with a red-eye lover’s list of the best coffee and breaky spots within driving distance of some of the more popular sunrise spots in NSW.

 Explorer: Lachy Firmstone